-To better understand, address, and improve the challenges related to college affordability and student debt, nine institutions participated in a collaboration between APLU's Powered by Publics initiative and TIAA Institute to investigate best practices and possible long-term reformation of current financial aid approaches.
+To better understand, address, and improve the challenges related to college affordability and student debt, nine institutions participated in a collaboration between APLU's Powered by Publics initiative and TIAA Institute to investigated best practices and possible long-term reformation of current financial aid approaches.

 The COVID-19 pandemic unearthed systemic and institutional impediments that exacerbate the equity disparities that campuses are trying to address.
 With participating institutions, APLU has undertaken intensive research into college affordability, innovative approaches to affordability, as well emergency student aid distributions made availability through the CARES Act.
 This work is outlined in three research briefs.